ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 The Eclipse Orion {{site.data.keyword.webide}} is an integrated web-based environment where you can create, edit, run, debug, and complete source control tasks.
 You can seamlessly move from editing to running to submitting to deploying.

- **Note:** This tool integration is preconfigured.
+ This tool integration is preconfigured.
 It does not require any configuration parameters and you cannot reconfigure it.
+ {: tip}

 To complete source control tasks, add the Eclipse Orion {{site.data.keyword.webide}} tool integration: